ccangemi/numbergenerator/README.md

 ```

 # Set default namespace
-In order to facilitate the operations (i.e. not having to specify -n flag at every step), set the default context used by kubectl:
+In order to facilitate the operations (i.e. not having to specify `-n` flag at every step), set the default context used by `kubectl`:
 ```
 kubectl config set-context --current --namespace=numbergenerator
 ```

 # Explore the application (v1) source code
-- numbergenerator-backend is a maven multi-module project.
+- `numbergenerator-backend` is a Maven multi-module project.
-- numbergenerator-backend/numbergenerator-lib is a "legacy" lib integrated in the new refactorization.
+- `numbergenerator-backend/numbergenerator-lib` is a "legacy" lib integrated in the new refactorization.
-- numbergenerator-backend/numbergenerator-platform is a distributable backend for the core business logic;
+- `numbergenerator-backend/numbergenerator-platform` is a distributable backend for the core business logic;
   it contains a simple REST web service through which you can invoke the core business lib.
-- numbergenerator-viewer is a frontend application to invoke the backend service and visualize the results;
+- `numbergenerator-viewer` is a frontend application to invoke the backend service and visualize the results;
   it contains:
   - an MVC controller for preparing the data model to be visualized by the frontend
   - a service with a REST client template to invoke the backend service, and a fallback mechanism; a local cache of generate numbers